gchq/stroom-docs/content/en/docs/sending-data/ssl.md

 This page provides a step by step guide to getting PKI authentication working correctly for Unix hosts so as to be able to sign deliveries from cURL.

-First make sure you have a copy of your organisations CA certificate.
+First make sure you have a copy of your organisation's CA certificate.

 Check that the CA certificate works by running the following command: